 - Set Up Tracking Systems

 You can’t improve what you don’t measure.
 So create simple systems to track where your local leads come from and which marketing efforts are working.
-This might be as basic as asking new customers “how did you hear about us?” or setting up proper tracking on your website.
+This set up might be as basic as asking new customers “how did you hear about us?” or setting up proper tracking on your website.

 It’s important to get these foundational elements right before you try specific wildlife marketing tactics you’ll see online.
 Because those tips and tricks are less likely to make a significant impact unless you have a solid foundation.